jaschaephraim/gvtimports/README.md

 # gvtimports

-Runs `gvt fetch` for all imports in a package, including tests, ignoring standard library and internal subpackages.
+Runs `gvt fetch` for all imports in a package, including imports in tests and subpackages.

 ```bash
 go get github.com/jaschaephraim/gvtimports